Website privacy & cookie policy

 • to ensure that content from our site is presented in the most effective manner for you and for your computer;

-• to provide you with information, products or services that you request from us including your subscriptions to our newsletters and updates or which we feel may interest you, where you have consented to be contacted for such purposes;
+• to provide you with information, products or services that you request from us including your subscriptions to our newsletters and updates or which we feel may interest you;

 • to allow you to participate in interactive features of our service, when you choose to do so;